 Local development

-When run via the kit’s Aspire AppHost, the dashboard wires automatically — fsh-api, fsh-admin, fsh-dashboard all come up with one command, and service discovery handles the URLs.
+When run via the kit’s Aspire AppHost, the dashboard wires automatically — the API, admin, and dashboard all come up with one command.

 Related